-ing for the March:-First, the one already described, occupying eight measures of music for each couple-thirty-two measures in all; or they may fall in, in the same order, but without promenading around the other couples, and taking but eight measures in all; or, as in 5th No. of Lancers, taking in all but eight measures of music.
+† There are local differences in executing this figure, in forming for the March:-First, the one already described, occupying eight measures of music for each couple-thirty-two measures in all; or, they may fall in, in the same order, but without promenading around the other couples, and taking but eight measures in all; or, as in 5th No. of Lancers, taking in all but eight measures of music.
 The form first described, however, is the correct one.

-the Top lady," "top gentleman," "top couple,"-so called in contradistinction to the first couple of each set; the top couple being immediately at the head of the room, and the leading couple in the march.
-In calling figures, when in Quadrille form, the couples should be designated as "First and second couples," or "Head couples," and not "Top and bottom couples," or "Tops;" "Third and fourth couples," and "Side couples," are both correct.
+t"Top lady," "top gentleman," "top couple,"-so-called in contradistinction to the first couple of each set; the top couple being immediately at the head of the room, and the leading couple in the march.
+In calling figures, when in Quadrille form, the couples should be designated as "first and second couples," or "Head couples," and not "Top and bottom couples," or "Tops;" "Third and Fourth couples," and "Side couples," are both correct.